zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    Only inputs that generate the same number of datums can be used together.
 E.g. bond and angle quantities cannot be mixed.

-*Compute reduce compute array is accessed out-of-range* An index for the array is out of bounds.

 *Compute reduce compute calculates global values*
    A compute that calculates peratom or local values is required.

-*Compute reduce fix array is accessed out-of-range*
-   An index for the array is out of bounds.

 *Compute reduce fix calculates global values*
    A fix that calculates peratom or local values is required.

-*Compute slice compute array is accessed out-of-range* An index for the array is out of bounds.

-*Compute slice compute vector is accessed out-of-range* The index for the vector is out of bounds.

-*Compute slice fix array is accessed out-of-range*
-   An index for the array is out of bounds.

-*Compute slice fix vector is accessed out-of-range* The index for the vector is out of bounds.

 *Compute stress/atom temperature ID does not compute temperature* The specified compute must compute temperature.